 Depending on your Part D plan, plan provider, and your personal financial situation as documented to Medicare, you may qualify for Extra Help, which can further reduce the costs of prescription drugs.
 Total costs for your Part D plan will vary based on the drugs you need, the plan you choose, whether or not you obtain the drugs from a pharmacy in your plan’s network, and whether or not the drugs are on your plan’s formulary.
 Consult with your doctor and view the Medicare plan finder to determine the Part D plan that best fits your individual needs.

-When to join Part D
+When to Join Medicare Part D

 Medicare features both initial enrollment periods and yearly enrollment periods for Part C and Part D. There are numerous restrictions as to when you may sign up, so be sure and visit the official Medicare website for further information.
 Your enrollment period may vary based on whether you’re newly eligible or already enrolled, whether you’re newly eligible because of a disability, whether or not you have Part A coverage, and a host of other factors.

-Part D and other insurance
+Part D and Other Insurance